kennethlee/agency-mock/README.md

-### My basic Bootstrap template
+### Digital Agency Website Mockup

 ---

-Currently using v3.3.6.
+UI mockup for a fictional digital agency.

+Made using Bootstrap and LESS.